Nice

 The hardest thing to overcome is not the creative block or creating itself, it’s sitting down and doing your best work when you feel like you’re not in your creative zone.

 Personally, I went through the same ordeal in the last year when I decided to pursue making music again.
 I kept going through cycles of not being inspired or motivated to sit down and start or finish a track.
 Most of this was triggered by self doubt and the fear of not being able to produce something good since I took a very long hiatus from making music.
+I tried many things to overcome this state.
+From the list of things I have tried, first is meditation (which I will speak about in a different article), and second is reading these 2 books by Steven Pressfield, which changed it all for me.

 1. The War of Art